Home > Insights > Retirement > Buying a House Abroad?

 Each different country, region and municipality has its own rules that govern property ownership, and it’s important to understand how your foreign real estate purchase may impact your tax obligations.
 Common taxes include the following:

-Before putting in an offer on a property, it’s wise to consult with a local attorney who has experience helping American expats navigate the complexities of an overseas real estate purchase.
-The key is to select an independent attorney who has no ties to the selling real estate agent or property developer.
+Before putting in an offer on a property, it’s wise to consult with a local legal professional who has experience helping American expats navigate the complexities of an overseas real estate purchase.
+The key is to select an independent lawyer who has no ties to the selling real estate agent or property developer.

-Your attorney should be able to advise you on local real estate markets, ownership rights and zoning implications, as well as coordinate the property’s title review.
+Your lawyer should be able to advise you on local real estate markets, ownership rights and zoning implications, as well as coordinate the property’s title review.

 Could you use help preparing your finances for a move abroad?
 Creative Planning International is here for you.
 We specialize in helping U.S. expats and cross-border families maximize their wealth and avoid costly mistakes.
 We understand the complex interactions of multi-jurisdictional tax and regulatory regimes and help clients develop operationally and financially efficient retirement and wealth management strategies.
 Because we serve in a fiduciary capacity, you can be confident we’re acting solely in your best interests.